jts272/pp5-retro-replay/README.md

 ## Project context

-The objective of this project is to integrate the last 12 months' study of full stack software development to create a modern, intuitive and secure e-commerce application.
+The objective of this project is to apply the last 12 months' study of full stack software development to create a modern, intuitive and secure e-commerce application.
+This involves thorough planning, with good working knowledge of the technologies employed and the ability to solve problems gracefully.

 This app uses the most up-to-date implementation of [Stripe](https://stripe.com/docs) address and payment elements.
 A lot of care was taken to study the API to integrate it with my knowledge of Django design patterns.
 Speaking of patterns, this is the payment flow used for Stripe payment integrations:

-### The Pattern
+### Stripe payment pattern

 ![Stripe payment pattern](docs/images/stripe-payment-pattern.png)

 There is a lot of interaction between the front and back ends.
 Serious consideration must be taken regarding how data is passed around.
-It became clear that building `JSON` data structures is the way to go.
+It became clear that building `JSON` data structures was the best approach.
 This ties in with the use of custom [webhooks](https://stripe.com/docs/webhooks) to trigger certain actions from Stripe's response.
+The basket concept utilizes [Django sessions](https://docs.djangoproject.com/en/3.2/topics/http/sessions/) to handle its data.

 Here is a general overview of how this pattern fits into the whole picture: